cdrolet/cdirect/README.md

 # cdirect
-A test application for using the appdirect api
+A sample application that integrate with appdirect api